hackupc/old-rules-page/Rules.md

 - Travel reimbursement receipts submitted before the end of HackUPC or before the date specified by the HackUPC Team
 - Project submitted to Devpost before the due date

+## Cheating

+Any cheating allegations will be resolved according to the HackUPC Cheating Response Procedure found [here](https://github.com/hackupc/rules/blob/master/cheating_response_procedure.md)

 ## Remember!

 The competition is just a part of the hackathon.
 To make the most out of the event, try something new, teach other people, and make new friends!

-Happy Hacking from the HackUPC and MLH team!
+Happy Hacking from the HackUPC team!